 ~ Lewis Carroll, Poeta fit, Non Nascitur

 Sat on the desk, wrapped in a kindle is my copy of On Writing by Stephen King.
-I also have the audio version on my phone and a paperback copy arriving tomorrow.
+I also have the audio version on my phone and a paperback copy on the way.

 It’s the first book in this image illustrating a selection I plan to read.
 Books recommended by you lovely dispatch readers.
-There’s a lot of male authors.
+There are a lot of male authors.
 But I guess that’s what you must be into.
 Or you figured might help me on my way.

 [I hypocritically urge you to click and buy from all these Amazon affiliate links so that I may then afford these books from more ethical book shops.]